SamNgigi/llama.cpp/README.md

 The following assumes you have [GitBash](https://git-scm.com/downloads) and [Cmake](https://cmake.org/download/) installed and setup on your windows machine.
 It also assumes that you have a compiler installed.
 Either MSVC through [Visual Studio Installer](https://www.youtube.com/watch?v=yBvxsw6OOw4) or GCC via [MSYS2](https://www.msys2.org/).

+It is meant as a guide to get up and running with llama.cpp quickly for experimentation purposes.

 ## 1. Initial Setup

 ```bash